Get started with Fortnox to HubSpot sync app

 costcenterscope – re-authenticate if you get errors.

-Create a Fortnox Order from a Quote
+Create a Fortnox Offer from a Quote

-Triggering is done via a CRM subscription to POST /hubspot_event_subscriptions when create_order_in_fortnox becomes Yes (see CRM subscriptions & webhooks).
+Triggering is done via a CRM subscription to POST /hubspot_event_subscriptions when create_offer_in_fortnox becomes Yes (see CRM subscriptions & webhooks).
 HubSpot may send subscriptionType: "object.propertyChange" with objectTypeId 0-14 for Quotes — the app supports that format as well as legacy quote.propertyChange.

-Field mappings (HubSpot → Fortnox Order)
+Field mappings (HubSpot → Fortnox Offer)

 | Field HubSpot | Direction | Field Fortnox | Notes |